jubnzv/moonsmith/README.md

 output/bin/moonsmith
 ```

-See output of the `--help` option to get the complete set of command-line options.
+The complete set of command-line options is available through `--help` option.

 To perform an evaluation of your tool, that works with Lua, it may be convenient to write a script that generates a random program and runs your tool over it to check output or return code.
 You can check an example of such script in the test suite: [run-test.py](./test/run-test.py)

 moonsmith also tries to use external module with utility functions written in Lua.
 By default they are stored in [lua/lib.lua](./lua/lib.lua).
 This is an optional feature, and you could disable it using `-n` command-line flag, or override some functionality, if you want.

-If you also need some complicated configuration, for example, you want to disable some Lua constructions which your tooling doesn't support yet, please check [config.ml](./src/config.ml) file.
-You can disable some options there and recompile the project to get results.
-These values intentionally weren't moved to the configuration file or CLI arguments, because not many (if any) users may want such subtle configuration.
+You can also provide some subtle configuration using a configuration file.
+By default, moonsmith looks it at `.moonsmith.json`, but you can set the specific file using `-c` command-line option.
+Using this file you can disable some Lua constructions which your tooling doesn't support yet.
+See the complete descriptions for configuration options in the [config.ml](./src/config.ml) file.